T2theV/Cumulus-Emulation-Project/README.md

 So, still a question on how to build. no Kasm arch image.

 Need to keep executables in image.
 Wondering about doing ES-DE portable and copying files over.

+## Update 5/9
+Point is to download archives of the individual emulators, then build them in containers.
+Dockerfile buildx can run parallel builds. start from common image with build essentials, then split, customize, and copy results to final image. need to think about scratch containers.